xTellarin/alexandria-docker/README.md

 **Q: Why are you sending me to your website?
 I thought I was hosting Tianyi locally?**

 A: You are.
-When you visit tianyi.tellarin.dev, you browser is pointing to your Docker container.
+When you visit tianyi.tellarin.dev, your browser is pointing to your Docker container.
 That's just a fancy and more memorable way to access Tianyi.

 **Q: I've got other questions, how can I reach you?**